-In this article we provide an update on some of the key issues that we are dealing with at the moment in the world of insolvency:
+In this article we provide an resource on some of the key issues that we are dealing with at the moment in the world of insolvency:

 - Moratorium for individuals facing personal financial difficulties